Grand Theft Attorneys in Okaloosa County

 If someone is accusing you, but you haven’t been arrested yet for Grand Theft in Okaloosa County, contact a defense attorney immediately.
 If law enforcement wants to speak with you about a theft allegation, you can count on getting arrested in the near future.
 Speaking with law enforcement will usually NOT help your cause or keep you from an arrest.
 In many cases when law enforcement has identified a person of interest but lacks sufficient evidence to arrest someone, they try to get a confession.
 If law enforcement had enough to arrest you right now, they would.
 Speaking with law enforcement will only ensure that you give them the ammunition they need to arrest you for the theft charge.

 If you are contacted by law enforcement, politely tell them that you will not discuss anything without your attorney present.
-Then, pick up the phone and call me, any time day or night, at (850) 243-6097.
+Then, pick up the phone and call us at (850) 243-6097.

 Can I get prison time for a grand larceny charge in Okaloosa County?